 Claude Code Integration

-Rafter provides TWO skills for Claude Code that separate core scanning functionality from local security operations.Why Two Skills?
+Rafter provides two skills for Claude Code that separate remote code analysis from local security operations.Why Two Skills?

 Auto-invocable - Claude can proactively suggest scans